How is Alimony Calculated in Pennsylvania?

 What Is the Difference Between Spousal Support and Alimony in PA?

-Spousal support or alimony pendente lite refers to temporary financial support paid to a spouse after a separation but before a divorce is final.
+Both spousal support and alimony pendente lite (APL) refer to temporary financial support paid to a spouse.
+Spousal support is paid after a separation but before a divorce is final.
+APL is a type of spousal support that is ordered to be paid during the divorce proceedings to the recipient spouse.
 In Pennsylvania, alimony refers to the financial support paid from one ex-spouse to another once their marriage ends and divorce is final.

 When Alimony is Not Granted?